 Founder

 Jolene Warner is a homeschool alumna who then completed her Masters in Music Education at Arizona State University in 2007.
 She embraced teaching at multiple Tempe Elementary District schools, as a general music educator for the next twelve years, along with being a choir director at Phoenix Boys Choir for seven years.
 Upon having their own children, she made career shifts to better accommodate mothering by teaching part-time in the Great Hearts schools as music teacher for two years, and she most recently operated a microschool for multi-grade students out of their home for the last three years.
 Jolene has a passion to ignite enthusiasm for learning, and she integrates multiple methodologies and techniques to engage students holistically, keeping it fun and fast-paced, while maintaining high expectations for intellectual and moral development.
-She and her husband Josh have a son, Jack, entering 1st grade, and a 3.5 year-old daughter, Jane.
+She and her husband Josh have a son, Jack in 1st grade, and a preschool daughter, Jane.

 Educators